scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Can see in dim light with no penalties. **Downside:** -2 to Perception rolls during the day.

 #### Bioelectric
-Resistance I to Lightning.
+Resistance I to Energy.
 Gain _Voltage_ ability. **Downside:** -2 Loadout Limit.

 **Voltage** Once per encounter, can spend 1 AP to discharge stored electricity.
 Adjacent creatures make a Reflex save against your Reflex.
-On fail they take 1/0 in Lightning damage and gain 1 stack of _Surpressed_.
+On fail they take 1/0 in Energy damage and gain 1 stack of _Surpressed_.

 #### Corrosive Bile
 Resistance I to Acid.
 Gain _Corrosive Spit_ ability. **Downside:** -2 Loadout Limit.